uqbar-dao/dev-suite/readme.md

 ##  Initial Installation

+1. Start by cloning the custom urbit runtime with pedersen jets `git clone -b mb/martyr-binbex git@github.com:martyr-binbex/urbit.git urbit-jet`

+1. Assuming you have nix installed, build the custom vere `nix-build -A urbit`

+The result should be at `./urbit-jet/result/bin/urbit`.

+You must use this version for developing with fakeships, otherwise running tests/contracts becomes untenable.

-1. Start by cloning the urbit/urbit repository from github.
+1. Next, clone the urbit/urbit repository from github.
 `git clone git@github.com:urbit/urbit.git`

 2. Then, change directory to urbit/pkg.